-With many of us working from home due to COVID-19, we may be entitled to greater tax deductions when tax time rolls around.
+With many of us working from home due to COVID-19, it’s important to understand the tax deductions you may be entitled to.

 Many Australians transitioned to working from home as COVID-19 escalated earlier this year.